-- Seek out the best legal guidance and representation in Lexington by contacting the Minner Vines Moncus Injury Lawyers personal injury attorneys.
+- Seek out the best legal guidance and representation in Lexington by contacting the Minner Vines Injury Lawyers, PLLC personal injury attorneys.
 Our livestock accident attorneys will guide you through any confusing or complex aspect of your claim.
 We will leave you with the peace of mind knowing that your claim is in good hands.

 - Once you have our support, you will need to file a claim with your insurance company.
 In some instances, your insurance company may try to dissuade you from filing, which is all the more reason you will want to have a livestock accident attorney on your side.
 We can effectively represent you when any insurance company begins to act in bad faith.
 We know what options you have, how much compensation you deserve, and what actions need to be taken to obtain the recovery you need to bring back some normalcy to your life.

 Please be aware that the statute of limitations for personal injury in the state of Kentucky is only one (1) year.
 This means you need to seek out legal guidance immediately following the incident so that you can start the process of recovering restitution for your pain and suffering.

 In a post published by the National Ag Safety Database (NASD), it was revealed that, in 15 states, farm animals were involved in roughly one of every eight injuries that took place in an agricultural setting.
 Livestock accident injuries ranked second to farm machinery-type accidents.

 Understandably, livestock – especially livestock that has escaped the control of their owners – can pose a real threat to those unlucky enough to be in their way.
 Even though these creatures can be docile at times, a frightened, aggressive, or territorial animal can become a physical hazard, causing lasting mental and physical damage to those injured.